Billy the Kid: Recapture and death

 Five days after Bonney's killing, Garrett traveled to Santa Fe, New Mexico, to collect the $500 reward offered by Governor Lew Wallace for his capture, dead or alive.
 William G. Ritch, the acting New Mexico governor, refused to pay the reward.
 Over the next few weeks, the residents of Las Vegas, Mesilla, Santa Fe, White Oaks, and other New Mexico cities raised over $7,000 in reward money for Garrett.
 A year and four days after Bonney's death, the New Mexico territorial legislature passed a special act to grant Garrett the $500 bounty reward promised by Governor Wallace.

 Because people had begun to claim Garrett unfairly ambushed Bonney, Garrett felt the need to tell his side of the story and called upon his friend, journalist Marshall Upson, to ghostwrite a book for him.
 The book, The Authentic Life of Billy, the Kid, (Note: The full title of the Garrett-Upson book was The Authentic Life of Billy, the Kid, the Noted Desperado of the Southwest, Whose Deeds of Daring and Blood Made His Name a Terror in New Mexico, Arizona and Northern Mexico.
 By Pat.
 F. Garrett, Sheriff of Lincoln Co., N.M., By Whom He Was Finally Hunted Down and Captured by Killing Him.) was first published in April 1882.
-Although only a few copies sold following its release, in time, it became a reference for later historians who wrote about Bonney's life.
+Although only a few copies were sold after its release, it later became a reference for historians who wrote about Bonney's life.